GoogleCloudPlatform/terraform-google-secured-data-warehouse/helpers/wrapped-key/README.md

 The `crypto-key-path` format is `projects/PROJECT-ID/locations/LOCATION-ID/keyRings/KEY-RING-ID/cryptoKeys/KEY-ID`

-**Note:** By default, the script will be executed with the account chosen in the `gcloud auth application-default login` command.
+**Note 1:** By default, the script will be executed with the account chosen in the `gcloud auth application-default login` command.
 If you want to run the script impersonating the Service Account, you need to use the `--service_account <service-account-email>` parameter in the examples above.

+**Note 2:** The script `wrapped_key.sh` will grant the  `cloudkms.cryptoOperator` role for the Terraform Service Account during the KMS `wrapped_key` creation.
+This role provides permission for the `wrapped_key.sh` script to use the [Generate Random Bytes](https://cloud.google.com/kms/docs/generate-random#kms-generate-random-bytes-python) functionality which is necessary to generate the token that will be used in the KMS `wrapped_key`.
+The `cloudkms.cryptoOperator` role will be removed from the Terraform Service Account once the KMS `wrapped_key` has been created.